Decision to Leave

+In April 2022, Decision to Leave was selected to compete for the Palme d'Or at the 2022 Cannes Film Festival, where Park Chan-wook won Best Director.
+The film was released theatrically on 29 June 2022 in South Korea.
+Mubi acquired the distribution rights for several territories, including North America, where it was released theatrically on 14 October 2022.
+Its streaming premiere began in Mubi on 9 December 2022, where it would later become the company's most streamed film.

+Decision to Leave received critical acclaim, being named one of the top five international films of 2022 by the National Board of Review.
+It was selected as the South Korean entry for Best International Feature Film at the 95th Academy Awards, making the December shortlist.
+Among the accolades and nominations it received are two BAFTA Award nominations at the 76th British Academy Film Awards, for Best Film Not in the English Language and Best Direction, seven wins from 13 nominations at the 43rd Blue Dragon Film Awards and three wins from seven nominations at the 59th Baeksang Arts Awards.

 Plot

-Insomniac detective Hae-Jun works in Busan and only sees his wife, Jung-An, a nuclear power plant worker residing in Ipo, once a week.
-Hae-Jun and his partner, Soo-Wan, encounter a case where a retired immigration officer, Ki Do Soo, is found dead at the foot of a mountain he often climbed.
-They interview his much younger wife, Seo-Rae, an emigrant from China who works as a caretaker for seniors.
-They suspect her because of her insufficient displays of grief, a scratch on her hand, bruises on her legs and torso, and a tattoo of Ki's initials in the manner that he marked his other belongings.
+Insomniac detective Jang Hae-jun works in Busan and only sees his wife, Jung-an, a nuclear power plant manager residing in Ipo, once a week.
+Hae-jun and his partner, Soo-wan, investigate a case involving a retired immigration officer, Ki Do-soo, found dead at the foot of a mountain he often climbed.
+They interview his much younger wife Song Seo-rae, an emigrant from China who works as a caretaker for seniors.
+They suspect her because of her lack of displays of grief, a scratch on her hand, bruises on her legs and torso, broken ribs, and a tattoo of Ki's initials resembling the monogram he used to mark his belongings.

-Hae-Jun conducts further interviews with Seo-Rae and conducts nightly stakeouts outside of Seo-Rae's apartment building, becoming infatuated with her in the process.
-Seo-Rae observes him outside her building, and witnesses one of his other investigations in turn.
-Seo-Rae's Monday client says Seo-Rae was with her on the day that Ki died, and camera footage is found showing Seo-Rae outside her Monday client's home shortly before Ki's time of death.
-Questioned about her background, Seo-Rae admits that in China she killed her mother with fentanyl pills; her mother was terminally ill and asked her to do so.
-Before dying, she told Seo-Rae to go to Korea to claim the mountain her Korean grandfather, an independence fighter in Manchuria, had left her.
-Seo-Rae gives Hae-Jun letters written by Ki admitting to being corrupt, including a letter sent to a subordinate that Hae-Jun interprets as a suicide note.
-Hae-Jun rules that the death was a suicide despite Soo-Wan's doubts and informs Seo-Rae that she is no longer a suspect.
+Hae-jun conducts further interviews with Seo-rae and conducts nightly stakeouts outside of her apartment building, becoming infatuated with her in the process.
+Seo-rae observes him outside her building, and witnesses him on one of his other investigations.
+Seo-rae's Monday client says Seo-rae was with her on the day Ki died, and camera footage shows Seo-rae outside her Monday client's home shortly before Ki's time of death.
+Questioned about her background, Seo-rae admits that in China she killed her terminally ill mother with fentanyl pills at her request.
+Before dying, she told Seo-rae to go to Korea to climb the mountain her Korean grandfather, an independence fighter in Manchuria, had left her.
+Seo-rae gives Hae-jun letters written by Ki admitting to corrupt business dealings, including a letter sent to a subordinate that Hae-jun interprets as a suicide note.
+Hae-jun rules the death a suicide, despite Soo-wan's doubts, and informs Seo-rae that she is no longer a suspect.